 Assuming that a low drag design can be achieved at these more demanding flight conditions, not only at the design point, but also over a range of suitable operating conditions, the next challenge will be to assess the impact of these aerodynamic design features on the structural design of the wing system.
 Such an integrated design problem can prove to be difficult due to the competing aspects of each discipline, especially given both the flexible nature of the very thin and high aspect ratio wing, and the vulnerability of the joined-wing system to global buckling.
 In this regard, high-fidelity aerostructural optimization tools can aid in investigating this coupling, while also enabling aeroelastic tailoring.
 Examples include Brooks, Kenway, and Martins [22] and Khosravi and Zingg [23].
-Another recent study by Brooks, Martins, and Kennedy [24] has demonstrated the suitability of such tools for investigating the aerostructural design and performance of high aspect ratio wings with advanced materials.
+More recent work [24] has also demonstrated the suitability of such tools for investigating the aerostructural design and performance of high aspect ratio wings with advanced materials.

-The final barrier for the strut- and truss-braced-wing configurations will likely be the susceptibility of the highly flexible wings to aeroelastic instabilities such as flutter at transonic flight conditions (see for example Bartels, Funk, and
+The final barrier for the strut- and truss-braced-wing configurations will likely be the susceptibility of the highly flexible wings to aeroelastic instabilities such as flutter at transonic flight conditions (see for example Bartels, Funk, and Scott [25]).

-Scott [25]).
 Some recent work has shown that low-fidelity modeling can be useful for estimating the flutter boundary for conceptual-level problems [26, 27].
 However, such methods can often lead to designs that are too conservative, in part because they are unable to accurately capture the nonlinear behavior of transonic aerodynamics, as well as the complex interactions between aerodynamics and structures present in joined wing systems.
-To address this issue, some researchers [28, 29] are making progress towards developing flutter constraints for high-fidelity aerostructural optimization.
-Meanwhile, reduced order modeling can provide an excellent opportunity for lowering the cost of such constraints [30], which has already been used extensively in the field of aeroelastic analysis [31-34].
+To address this issue, some researchers [28] are making progress towards developing flutter constraints for high-fidelity aerostructural optimization.
+Meanwhile, reduced order modeling can provide an excellent opportunity for lowering the cost of such constraints [29], which has already been used extensively in the field of aeroelastic analysis [30, 31].

 Nonetheless, the first step in reducing the risk and uncertainty surrounding the viability of the strut- and truss-bracedwing configurations for transport aircraft is to investigate the aerodynamic design challenges associated with their unconventional wing systems.
-Towards this end, this paper presents an application of RANS-based aerodynamic shape optimization to the aerodynamic design of a transport strut-braced-wing regional jet, with three main objectives:
+Towards this end, the primary contribution of this paper is an application of RANS-based aerodynamic shape optimization to the aerodynamic design of a transport strut-braced-wing regional jet, with three main objectives:

-- 1) To determine if a low drag strut-braced wing design can be achieved at Mach 0.78 when accounting for induced, viscous, and wave drag, and transonic interference effects in and around the wing-strut junction - 2) To investigate aerodynamic design features and tradeoffs that are associated with such low drag strut-braced wings - 3) To provide a credible estimate for the potential fuel savings offered by the strut-braced-wing configuration for the regional jet class, relative to the conventional tube-and-wing
+- To determine if a low drag strut-braced wing design can be achieved at Mach 0.78 when accounting for induced, viscous, and wave drag, as well as transonic interference effects in and around the wing-strut junction - To investigate aerodynamic design features and tradeoffs that are associated with such low drag strut-braced wings - To provide a credible estimate for the relative fuel savings offered by the strut-braced-wing configuration in the regional jet class

 With regard to the third objective, a conventional tube-and-wing regional jet will also be optimized, serving as a performance baseline that represents a modern, best-in-class regional jet similar to the Embraer E190-E2.
-For both aircraft, current technology levels will be assumed to avoid the uncertainty surrounding the benefits associated with advanced technologies and to focus on the potential fuel burn advantages of the strut-braced-wing configuration itself.
+For the strut-braced wing, year 2020 technology levels will be assumed to avoid the uncertainty surrounding the benefits associated with advanced technologies and to focus on the potential fuel burn advantages of the configuration itself.
+In this way, the present study will aim to provide an understanding of how well the strut-braced-wing configuration can perform in the regional jet class with known technologies when compared to a competitive in-service conventional tube-and-wing.